 Off-leash Overnighter to Griffith, Indiana.
 A fun overnight campout by bike!
 From Homewood Izaak Walton Preserve (1100 Ridge Road, Homewood, Illinois) late Saturday morning, ride almost entirely on car-free trails 25 miles to camp overnight at Oak Ridge Prairie in Griffith, and return (23 miles) the next day.
 Dinner and breakfast catered by Griffith's own Grindhouse Cafe.
-Early bird discount: $45/adult until April 1, then $55. $20 for kids who pedal, FREE for kids who don't.
+Registration is just $55 until May 31, then $65. $20 for kids who pedal, FREE for kids who don't.
 Registration closes June 20—register today!

 OK, so now you're thinking about signing up for the most fun you will have this year!
 What should you expect on an Off-Leash Overnighter?
 How should you prepare?

 GoodSpeed Cycles' Off-Leash Overnighters are mini bikepacking adventures.
 They're a little out of the ordinary for most of the cyclists who go with us - and that's a huge part of their appeal.

 For one, Off-Leash Overnighters involving camping out overnight.
 As you might have guessed.
 From the name.

 Two, they ask cyclists to be more self-sufficient than the usual organized ride.
 We'll provide you with paper and electronic maps, and minimal support.
 You find your way, carry your own camping gear and supplies (unless you have purchased the gear portage option for $20), and enjoy the freedom to explore, eat, drink, relax, and discover things along the way.

 What bike should I use?